The only thing that might be more difficult than having nuanced conversations is writing about them.

 We pay attention to body language and tone of voice.

-We treat the other person with the same dignity that we want for ourselves.
+We treat the other person with the same dignity we want for ourselves.

 We recognize their inherent value to God, ourselves, and society.

 We practice humility.
-We assume that we may not be the smartest person in the room.
+We assume that we may not be the most intelligent person in the room.

 We treasure the gift of feedback that an open conversation creates.